IvanGael/ghexplorer/README.md

-# GitHub Profile Explorer CLI
+# ghexplorer

-GitHub Profile Explorer is a terminal-based application written in Go that allows users to interactively explore GitHub profiles, repositories, and file contents.
+ghexplorer is a terminal-based application written in Go that allows users to interactively explore GitHub profiles, repositories, and file contents.
 This tool provides a user-friendly interface to navigate through GitHub Profile without leaving your terminal.

 https://github.com/user-attachments/assets/6aa06a4f-628c-4f5c-8491-8c3fd35ba060